-Captain James Cook of Britain sailed to Sydney aboard the Endeavour in 1770 and eighteen years later, in 1788, about a thousand people arrived with the First Fleet arrived under the command of Governor Phillip.
-These landings were the some of the earliest interactions between Aboriginal Australians and Europeans and have become foundational to our shared history and the present relationship between Aboriginal peoples, British colonisers and settlers from many other nations since.
-These first contacts took place in Warrane, Sydney Cove, and its immediate surrounds - the 1 Alfred Street study site falls partly on the intertidal zone of the old Tank Stream which was the first source of fresh water for Sydney.
+Captain James Cook of Britain sailed to Sydney aboard the Endeavour in 1770 and eighteen years later, in 1788, about a thousand people arrived with the First Fleet under the command of Governor Phillip.
+These landings were some of the earliest interactions between Aboriginal Australians and Europeans and have become foundational to both our shared history and the present relationships between Aboriginal peoples, British colonisers and settlers from many other nations since.
+These first contacts took place in Warrane, Sydney Cove, and its immediate surrounds including this study site.
+The land of the study site is also significant in this early period as it falls partly within the intertidal zone of the harbour and the former Tank Stream which was a key source of fresh water for the Gadigal in this area as well as the first source of fresh water for the colony at Sydney.

 The land of the study site was soon leased by the British Government to Major George Johnston.
-Johnston arrived with the First Fleet and was well known in the colony as commander of the Rum Corps and he was known for the active role he played in suppressing the convict uproar at Vinegar Hill in 1804.
-Johnston initially used the land as a market garden .
-From 1788-1845, the study site was characterised by mud flats.
-From the 1790s, buildings appeared nearby but higher up the slope, away from the mud flats, in the locations now fronting George street.
+Johnston arrived with the First Fleet and was well known in the colony as commander of the Rum Corps and for the active role he played in suppressing the convict uproar at Vinegar Hill in 1804.
+From 1788-1845, the study site was characterised by mud flats and Johnston initially used the study site as a market garden.
+From the 1790s, buildings were constructed nearby the site, but higher up the slope and fronting George Street so they were elevated from the waterlogged mud flats.
 After Johnston, the land was granted by Governor Brisbane to Johnston’s daughters, Julia, Maria and Blanche Johnston.

-In the mid-19th century, the study site fronting George Street consisted of two single storey buildings, as well as a two-storey shop, store and dwelling with a large yard.
-This corresponded with the trading hub that wider George Street became with the increase in mercantile and colonial trade generated by the arrival of nearby ships and wharves.
+In the mid-19th century, the study site fronting George Street hosted two single-storey buildings and a two-storey shop, store and dwelling with a large yard.
+George Street was becoming a trading hub and this kind of development on the study site corresponded with activities taking place in the general area as mercantile and colonial trade increased with the construction of wharves nearby and the arrival of ships.

 By 1865, additional masonry buildings were constructed south of the stores.
-The George Street frontage of the site was also occupied by two storey shop premises by Gee Ick Importers, and Loon Cheong Cabinet Makers.
-Way Key and Co Importers were well known Chinese merchants and built 3 new stores.
+At the George Street frontage of the site, a two storey shop became the premises for Gee Ick Importers and Loon Cheong Cabinet Makers.
+Way Key and Co Importers were well known Chinese merchants and built three new stores.
 Between 1865 and 1880, the three storey Peacock’s jam factory was built partially within the study site.
 A larger central store was built in the mid-1870s for wool broker Thomas Sutfcliffe Mort, but was later occupied by Crane and Son Hardware Merchants, who traded until the early 1900s.

 An Archaeological Assessment, Research Design and Methodology was prepared by Urbis in 2016.
-In 2017-2018, AMAC group reviewed the documentation for the site, inspected the demolition works and provided scoping document for the physical investigations at the site as well as consider compliance and heritage management for the nearby State Significant Tank Stream.
+In 2017-2018, AMAC group reviewed the documentation for the site, inspected the demolition works and provided a scoping document for the physical investigations at the site as well as a consideration of compliance and heritage management for the nearby Tank Stream which is State Significant.